heterophyllus/Geopter/README.md

 ### Building from Source
 All of the dependencies except Qt itself have been included in this repository.
+Use cmake to generate Visual Studio solution.

-This application is built with Qt5 and Qt6 is currently not supported.
+Note that this application is built with Qt5 and Qt6 is currently not supported.

 ## License